 - Dane Cook has a routine exploiting this trope.
 The idea is that every workplace has one person in it who is creepy or awkward in some way, and thus shunned by all of their coworkers.
-Dane states his approach is to always befriend such persons, with spontaneous gifts of candy bars and a willingness to talk about the awkward person's strange hobby — because when that person inevitably snaps and starts killing everyone in the office, you'll be the one spared their wrath, with a comment of "...Thanks for the candy..." instead of a shotgun shell to the face that everyone else got.
+Dane states his approach is to always befriend such persons, with spontaneous gifts of candy bars and a willingness to talk about the awkward person's strange hobby — because when that person inevitably snaps and starts killing everyone in the office, you'll be the one spared their wrath, with a comment of "...Thanks for the candy..." instead of a shotgun shell to the face like everyone else got:

 - Turandot has Liu, who follows Calaf like a dog, looks after his elderly father, suffers torture, and kills herself so that he can marry the unattainable title character... because he smiled at her once.

-- In the The Elder Scrolls V: Skyrim expansion Dawnguard you can have this sort of relationship with Serana.
+- In the The Elder Scrolls V: Skyrim expansion Dawnguard, you can have this sort of relationship with Serana.
 She (being a vampire) will walk into a vampire-hunter stronghold to give you useful information because you helped free her and escorted her home.
 This is also the reason she gives for trusting you to find her mother.

 - Fire Emblem: